michaelskyba/tunnel/README.md

 ~ $ # Done with reviews
 ```

 ``retry``'s syntax is ``tunnel retry <deck filename>``.
-After doing your initial review,
+After doing your
-SM-2 wants you to retry any cards you gave a grade below 4.
-The ``retry`` command will
+initial review, SM-2 wants you to retry any cards for which you gave a grade of
-show you these "retry cards" so that you don't have to keep track of them yourself.
+less than 4.
+The ``retry`` command will show you these "retry cards" so that
-After each set of retries, the retry list will be updated.
-To keep track, tunnel uses
+you don't have to keep track of them yourself.
+After each set of retries, the
-files in ``/tmp/tunnel``.
+retry list will be updated.
+To keep track, tunnel uses files in ``/tmp/tunnel``.

 For the example above, the file would look like this after each command:
 - ``tunnel review 1 3 geography``